Special

 or evolve from Staryu (Step 1)

-• Natural Cure changes the entire equation for Starmie.
+• In Let's Go Pikachu & Eevee, Natural Cure changes the entire equation for Starmie.
 The 520 BST doesn't tell the full story.
-Ranked A-Tier as a sweeper.
+Ranked B-Tier as a sweeper.
+Rapid Spin with Life Orb is the standard set.

-• Watch for Raikou (Electric), Venusaur (Grass), and Pinsir (Bug) when using Starmie.
+• In Let's Go Pikachu & Eevee, watch for Raikou (Electric), Venusaur (Grass), and Pinsir (Bug) when using Starmie.
 They all hit it super-effectively with STAB.
 Ghost and Dark-type attackers are also a problem.
 With 5 weakness types, most competitive teams carry at least one counter.

 • Natural Cure is what you want on Starmie.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Illuminate, Analytic) work on paper but Natural Cure is what makes Starmie worth using.
 With base 115 Speed, Natural Cure gives Starmie an edge before opponents can react.

 • Base 115 Speed lets it outrun most of the field.
-On offense, Starmie is a mixed attacker — base 75 Attack and 100 Sp.
+On offense, Starmie is a special attacker with base 100 Sp.
 Atk.
 Defensively?
 Enough bulk to take a hit or two.
 Best used as a sweeper.